-10 years on from acclaimed exhibition Gustav Klimt, Tate Liverpool showcases the works of his protégé, radical Austrian expressionist Egon Schiele (1890–1918) alongside the work of American photographer Francesca Woodman (1958 – 1981).
-Renowned for their nude portraits and self-portraits, Schiele and Woodman lay bare their subject’s emotional state in intimate work.
+10 years on from our acclaimed exhibition of Gustav Klimt, Tate Liverpool showcases the works of his radical protégé, Egon Schiele, alongside the sublime photography of Francesca Woodman.

 Both artists are known for their intimate and unapologetic portraits, which look beneath the surface to capture their subjects’ emotions.
 Schiele’s (1890–1918) drawings are strikingly raw and direct.
 He had a distinctive style using quick marks and sharp lines to portray the energy of his models.
 ‘I show you what you do not see – the body’s inner force’, said Woodman (1958–1981), who used long exposures to create blurred images that captured extended moments in time.
 Her photographs can be surreal, humorous and at times painfully honest.